DysprosiumS/SciPlot/README.md

 4.Start a loop that adding any point of your data to the plot.
 Add a lables, supportive lines, grid 5.Code to calculate activity parameters via msd, diffusion coefficient etc.

+#main calc
+Calculates different dynamic parameters using one-axes coord file

 !New!

-Create 4 empty txt files and copy their paths to this code.
+Create 6 empty txt files and copy their paths to this code.

 !Attention!
 Dont forget to delete printing parts before use - these are only for cheking possible errors in calculation.